Francesco Mulè

 Francesco Mulè (3 December 1926 – 4 November 1984), was an Italian actor, voice actor and television and radio personality.
 He appeared in 74 films between 1953 and 1979.

-Born in Rome, the son of composer Giuseppe Mulè, he studied at the Silvio d’Amico Academy of Dramatic Arts and debuted in the stage company held by Renzo Ricci.
-He got a large popularity thanks to his radio and television appearances as a presenter and a comedian.
+Born in Rome, son of composer Giuseppe Mulè, he studied at the Silvio d’Amico Academy of Dramatic Arts and debuted in the stage company held by Renzo Ricci.
+He reached a large popularity thanks to his radio and television appearances as a presenter and a comedian.
 He was also active as a character actor in films and on stage.
 Mulè was the Italian voice of Yogi Bear.